microsoft/vscode-makefile-tools/docs/troubleshooting.md

 - Write any commands (./configure, ./bootstrap, etc...) in a script and point to it via  **makefile.preconfigureScript**
   - In the script, we recommend you concatenate all commands into one line, separated by &amp;&amp; (for better return code analysis)
+- Any arguments that you'd like to pass to the preConfigureScript should be set via **makefile.preConfigureArgs**
 - From the Command Pallette, run the **Makefile: Pre-Configure** command once before configuring your project.
 - If you need this every time, set  **makefile.alwaysPreConfigure**  to `true`